211101-java-react-enterprise/assignments/project-2.md

 # Project 2

-With Project 1 out of the way, it's time to work as a part of a larger group to build your a full-stack application leveraging Spring for the application server and HTML, CSS, and JavaScript for UI!
+With Project 1 out of the way, it's time to work as a part of a larger group to build a full-stack application leveraging Spring for the application server and HTML, CSS, and JavaScript for UI!
 The concept and functionality for this application will be up to you are your teammates!
 More information on the requirements for this project are found below.

 ## High-Level Requirements